haskins-io/CloudTrailViewer/README.md

 ### Compiling from Source
-There are instructions in /docs/RunningFromSource.md to get the application working form source.
+There are instructions in _/docs/RunningFromSource.md_ to get the application working form source.

-Essentially CloudTrail Viewer is a Maven application, and if you are familiar with builindg and running applications this way then you shouldn't have a problem.
+Essentially CloudTrail Viewer is a Maven application, and if you are familiar with building and running applications this way then you shouldn't have a problem.

 ### Using